Fiscal discipline, efficient economic policies paving way for development : Sindh Governor

 “Similarly we can also witness that the fiscal loss has declined from 8.6% to 4% while the volume of CPEC associated businesses has already crossed $62 billion,” he said.

 Mentioning that transparency plays a crucial role in achieving the economic targets, he said steady progress in gross national productivity will further guarantee economic stability in the country.
+With particular reference to the China-Pakistan Economic Corridor (CPEC), Muhammad Zubair said its numerous valuable projects include energy projects.

+The Governor of Sindh reiterated that law and order, provision of basic facilities and infrastructure development are among the top priorities of the government.

+“Restoration of peace in Karachi is well reflective of the government’s approach as this is well understood that country’s financial future lies with development of the metropolis,” he said.

 Fiscal discipline, efficient economic policies paving way for development : Sindh Governor